spencer411/2021_Bioinformatics_Fellowship/README.md

 **VISUALIZATION TOOLS**

 Hopefully at this point you have a acquired a large amount of data and are interested in visualizing that data.
 This is how scientists really communicate the results of their work.
-Below is a mix of very specific tools (based on the analyses from above), along with some more general tools (that may be used to transform your data into figures that you conceive).
+Below is a mix of general tools (that may be used to transform your data into figures that you conceive), along with some very specific tools (based on the analyses from above).
+We will start with the general:

+**Visualizations With R**

+**Interactive Tree Of Life**

+**Making a FastANI Heatmap**

+**Pan-genome Visulations**

+**Combining Trees and Data**